-648. During the relevant period, Defendant PALESTINE INVESTMENT BANK provided substantial assistance to Saddam Hussein's regime (then a designated State Sponsor of Terrorism) and to each of the FTOs described above by facilitating payments to the families of FTO operatives and rewarding them for their relatives' acts of terrorism.
+577. For several years, Defendant PALESTINE INVESTMENT BANK provided assistance to Saddam Hussein's regime (then a designated State Sponsor of Terrorism) and to the FTOs described above by facilitating payments to the families of FTO operatives and rewarding them for their relatives' acts of terrorism.

-649. The nature of the acts encouraged, which were acts of international terrorism, benefited from access to millions of U.S. dollars provided by Defendant PALESTINE INVESTMENT BANK.
+578. The nature of the acts encouraged, which were acts of international terrorism, benefited from access to millions of U.S. dollars provided by Defendant PALESTINE INVESTMENT BANK.